Carnivore Coexistence Collaborative

 2019-2020 Update: After Dr. Treves participated in a scientific peer review for nationwide delisting of the gray wolf Linkhere., he found the process had improved by (a) preventing the USFWS from cherry-picking its external scientists to get the results it wanted politically an d (b)creating a transparent document without editing or outside modification of the peer reviewers’ writing in a format easily obtained by the public.
 However, the Trump Administration still ignored the science despite all 5 external peer reviewers finding shortcomings in the biological summary and the conclusions drawn from it.
 Four out of five found major shortcomings and few if any of the suggestions led to improving the proposed delisting.
 Therefore, in my opinion, the decision to delist was politically motivated and prejudged, while the science was ignored.

 For complete disclosures of potentially competing interests whether financial or non-financial, see the following links: Adrian Treves funding (to protect the privacy of individual donors, I have withheld their names and details but can make these known to legitimate scientific integrity organizations upon request) , and complete, latest CV 2024.
-Also collaborators offer CVs to support disclosures for publications and comments above on which they are co-authors or signatories: Dr. Naomi Louchouarn CV from 2024; and Dr. Francisco Santiago-Ávila CV from 2023.
+Also collaborators offer CVs to support disclosures for publications and comments above on which they are co-authors or signatories: Dr. Naomi Louchouarn CV from 2024; and Dr. Francisco Santiago-Ávila CV.

 Reports to the Michigan government on wolf management 2013 and 2015: in collaboration with the Little River Band of Ottawa Indians.